-To demonstrate the magnitude of the risk, we use a simplified example.
-We assume that the actual (unknown) leakage rate would be 80%, which is representative of the level of leakage in the US, as reported by published literature.
+4 To demonstrate the magnitude of the risk, we use here a simplified example.
+We assume that the actual (unknown) leakage rate would be 80%, which is representative of leakage reported by published literature for the US.
 We further assume that 80% of the increase in carbon stocks in the project forest area occurs due to a decrease in harvesting levels and that the effect of leakage in other forest areas is similar to that in the project forest area.
-We further assume here that the production of wood products decreases by 20% relative to the baseline.
-In this case, the methodology requires to apply a leakage deduction of 10%.
-Under these assumptions, the overestimation of total credited emission reductions or removals would be 150%: the methodology would credit 90% (100% - 10%) of the increase of carbon stocks within the project forest area levels, while actually only 36% (100% - 80% 80%) should be credited.
+Under these assumptions, the overestimation of total credited emission reductions or removals would be 133%: the methodology would credit 84% (100% - 20% 80%) of the increase of carbon stocks within the project forest area levels, while actually only 36% (100% - 80% 80%) should be credited.